The Diabetes Education Center

 Through its Diabetes Education Center, the department improves access to diabetes education for residents through counseling; prevention, self-management and gestational diabetes classes; and insulin and Sharps disposal programs.

-To enroll in the National Diabetes Prevention Program contact Melissa Phillips at 386-313-7264.
+To enroll in the National Diabetes Prevention Program contact Melody Pierre-Jean at 386-313-7264.

-To enroll in the Diabetes Self-Management Education Program or Gestational Diabetes Program contact Alana Shawah at 386-313-7263.
+To enroll in the Diabetes Self-Management Education Program contact Alana Shawah at 386-313-7263.

 Current offerings include: